govuk-one-login/spinner/README.md

 Initialisation then proceeds to request the ID processing status.
 This uses recursive calls to `this.requestIDProcessingStatus()` at set intervals (as set in `config`), each of which initiates a `fetch` request for the processing status.

-If a `COMPLETED` or `INTERVENTION` status is returned by the API, the component will be updated to reflect completion, the call to action will be enabled and further `fetch` requests will be prevented.
+If a `COMPLETED` or `INTERVENTION` status is returned by the API, the component will be updated the spinner state to reflect completion, the call to action will be enabled and further `fetch` requests will be prevented.
+Also, `initTime` is removed from session storage.
 Clicking the enabled call to action will result in the user making a synchronous `POST` request to the same route and server-side processing will determine if they can continue to the RP or be presented with a page reflecting an account intervention being in place.

-If a status of `ERROR` is returned, the component is updated to reflect an error and further `fetch` requests are prevented.
+If a status of `ERROR` is returned, the component is updated spinner state to reflect an error and further `fetch` requests are prevented.
+Also, `initTime` is removed from session storage.

-If no `fetch` request has resulted in a status of `COMPLETED` or `INTERVENTION` after the time limits set in `informUserWhereWaitIsLong` and `abortUnresponsiveRequest`, their referenced functions will be called (updating the page and aborting the spinner to prevent further `fetch` requests respectively).
+If no `fetch` request has resulted in a status of `COMPLETED`, `INTERVENTION` or `ERROR`, it check how much time elapsed from the `initTime`.
+If elapsed time is longer than `msBeforeAbort` - recursive call is prevent from further execution and updates the spinner state.
+Also, `initTime` is removed from session storage.
+If time elapsed is longer than `msBeforeInformingOfLongWait` but shorter than `msBeforeAbort`, spinner state is updated to reflect the changes in next dom update.

+At the end of each recursive call `updateDom` is called to apply changes in the dom according to the spinner state.

 ## Version History

+### 2.1.0

+- Changed behaviour of the spinner component to relay on the polling mechanism and timestamp stored in the session storage.
+  - Added `initTime` to the config and stores it in session storage
+  - `updateDom` function is executed at the end of every `requestIDProcessingStatus` call
+  - Removed `msBetweenDomUpdate`
+  - Removed timers as spinner relay on time elapsed from `initTime` checked every `requestIDProcessingStatus` call

 ### 2.0.0